-On June 6, 2014, Cohu announced the sale of substantially all the assets of our video camera segment, Cohu Electronics.
+In June 2014, we sold substantially all the assets of our video camera segment, Cohu Electronics for \$9.5 million in cash and \$0.5 million in contingent consideration.
 Our decision to sell Cohu Electronics resulted from management's determination that this industry segment was no longer a strategic fit within our organization.
-The sales price was \$9.5 million in cash plus up to \$0.5 million in contingent consideration.
-The sales price is subject to a working capital adjustment and, as a result, adjustments to the gain on disposal noted below are possible.